Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Description

 Dr Colin Brown is a specialist Otolaryngologist-Head and Neck Surgeon (Ear Nose and Throat Surgeon).
-He specialises in surgery of the ears, ear canals, hearing implants and hearing disorders, but is also well known as a doctor who treats common children’s ear nose and throat problems.
+He specialises exclusively in surgery of the ears, ear canals, and hearing restoration with hearing implants and is one of New Zealand's most experienced in this field.

 He is a past president of the Australian and New Zealand Society of Paediatric Otorhinolaryngology (ANZSPO).